 - Number of MOHS grants provided to local jurisdictions - Number of callouts documented by MOHS Activity Reports. - Number of Mission Assignment numbers issued by the Mississippi Emergency Management Agency for calls. - Number of relevant training classes made available for Task Force personnel. - Number of documented training exercises in which Task Force personnel participate. - An increase in certified personnel on the Task Forces and Bomb Squads. - Number of Bomb Squad callouts documented by the Bureau of Alcohol, Tobacco, Firearms, and Explosives Bomb, Arson, Tracking System.

-Statewide Goal #2: To Strengthen Capabilities, Cyber and Data Security.
+Statewide Goal #2: To Strengthen Capabilities within the Mississippi Cybersecurity Unit (MCU)